3 men charged with planning mass killing in Australian city

 "If we had not acted early in preventing this attack, we'll allege the consequences would have been chilling with potential ... significant loss of human life," McCartney said of the latest plot.

-Four men also have been convicted of planning a terror attack in downtown Melbourne around Christmas in 2016.
+Four men also were convicted of planning a terror attack in downtown Melbourne around Christmas in 2016.

 Ibrahim Abbas was sentenced last month to 24 years in prison after pleading guilty to conspiring in preparation of a terrorist attack involving explosives and knives at Federation Square, a popular downtown restaurant and entertainment precinct.